EU Settled Status

 2. What is the EU Settlement Scheme?

 Due to the post-Brexit immigration regulations, the EU Settlement Scheme is a temporary mechanism designed to register all European residents and their family members.
-Although it is only temporary, a switching period has been notably extended in order to provide all residents a simple opportunity to apply.
+Although it is only temporary, a switching period has been notably extended in order to provide all residents with a simple opportunity to apply.

 EU nationals can live and work in the UK with ease knowing that they have either Settled or Pre-Settled Status, which protects them from being ordered to leave the country or deported at a later time.